Generate Reports Using Pandas Profiling, Deploy Using Streamlit

 Add MetaData

 You can also add information about the variables used in the dataset using the variables parameter.
-This takes in the dictionary with descriptions as the key and value as another dictionary with key-value pair where the key is the variable name and value as the description of the variable.
+This takes in the dictionary with descriptions as the key and value as another dictionary with a key-value pair, where the key is the variable name and the value is the description of the variable.

 variables={